Lens Mist photography award and exhibition 2017

 Voter's Award: $250 sponsored by City of Kingston

-The Lens Mist 2017 exhibition is coming soon.
+The Lens Mist 2017 exhibition is on now.
 Support emerging and local artists by purchasing an artwork or voting for your favourite in the People's Choice Award for your chance to win $250!

 Mordialloc Food, Wine and Music Festival: Saturday 4 – Sunday 5 March 2017